corefan/GameFramework/README.md

 ---

-## INTRODUCTION 简介
+## INTRODUCTION

 Game Framework is literally a game framework, based on Unity 5.3+ game engine.
 It encapsulates commonly used game modules during development, and, to a large degree, standardises the process, enhances the development speed and ensures the product quality.

-Game Framework 是一个基于 Unity 5.3+ 引擎的游戏框架，主要对游戏开发过程中常用模块进行了封装，很大程度地规范开发过程、加快开发速度并保证产品质量。

 Game Framework provides the following 17 builtin modules, and more will be developed later for game developers to use.

-在最新的 Game Framework 版本中，包含以下 17 个内置模块，后续我们还将开发更多的扩展模块供开发者使用。

-**1. DataNode 数据结点**

-DataNode saves arbitrary types of data within tree structures in order to manage various data during game runtime.
+1. **Data Node** - DataNode saves arbitrary types of data within tree structures in order to manage various data during game runtime.

-数据结点将任意类型的数据以树状结构的形式进行保存，用于管理游戏运行时的各种数据。

 2. **Data Table** - is intended to invoke game data in the form of pre-configured tables (such as Microsoft Excel sheets).
 The format of the tables can be customised.